committedtester/githookPOC/README.md

 # GOAL
-Use of package.json's preinstall to establish gitHooks for messaging
+Use of package.json's preinstall to establish gitHooks for messaging.
+This may or may not work!